 Complex, or Whole Carbs, are a Good Choice

-In contrast, however, simple, or “refined” carbs, are found in processed foods.
+Whereas whole or “complex” carbs are in unprocessed foods, in direct contrast, simple, or “refined” carbs, are found in processed foods.
 These carbs contain short chain glucose molecules, which are digested very quickly to provide quick release energy.
 Unfortunately, this also causes huge spikes in our blood sugar, followed by a slump, which in turn triggers hunger and cravings.

 How to Avoid Weight Gain for Menopausal Women